mohflo/cs108-project-network-fuzzing/README.md

  - **commands**: Which commands to test.
 All other commands will be relayed without modification.
  - **ignoreCommands**: If true, reverses the way the commands are filtered,  ignoring the listed ones and modifying all others.
  - **specialCharacters**: What special characters to check in certain tests.
+ - **timeout**: Number of seconds of silence from either server or client required to issue a warning in the log.
  - **printLog**: If true, prints all logged data to the console.
  - **logModeCSV**: If true, logs the data in a CSV readable format.
  - **tests**: List of all configured tests.